captionpoint/captionpoint-plays/THE-ISLAND.md

 ---

 ## JOHN:
 Hey, by the way!
-I was wearing a white shirt, block tie, grey flannel trousers…brown Crockett shoes…
+I was wearing a white shirt, black tie, grey flannel trousers…brown Crockett shoes…

 ---